devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 - Optimization for Google TV Streamer, Fire TV Stick (MediaTek)
 - Updated layout engine
 - Updated post #1 on XDA & GitLab: List of devices supported HW.
 - Starting from Android 10+, YouTube Origin supported HW decoding for video playback on all hardware.
-Android 9 users, please read post #1 again.
+For Android 9 users, please read post #1 again.

 Support and discuss more at **[XDA Forums](https://xdaforums.com/t/app-android-tv-youtube-origin-for-google-tv.4699190/)**.